 - Encourage students to make notes on the checklist identifying gaps, missing elements, formatting errors, etc. but to avoid making notes on the other student’s work

 The checklist approach is designed to help students clean up easy-to-correct mistakes before submitting their work.
-Instead of making any edits for the other person, the peer reviewer identifies areas where the student will need to spend time editing or developing their work.
+The peer reviewer should not make any edits for the other person.
+Instead, they should identify areas where the student will need to spend time editing or developing their work.

 Peer Review Using Rubrics

 Rubrics are like roadmaps.
 They provide clarity about what students are working toward.
 I believe rubrics should be provided at the start of any assignment, task, or project that will be assessed using a rubric.
 That way, students can reference the rubric as they work.